-One another fine addition to iOS 14 is privacy labels on the App Store.
+One another fine addition is privacy labels on the App Store.
 When you scroll down an app page on the App Store, you will see a heading named App Privacy.
 This has important information like what data this app uses to track you, what data it links to your identity, and more.

 Other important points

 In addition to the above privacy settings, you can further safeguard yourself by following the below recommendations.

 - Six tips to secure your iPhone Lock Screen for improved privacy.

 - Turn off Live Photos: A bride, in addition to the wedding ring, accidentally recorded her groom’s private parts and sent it to her friends.
 She thought she is capturing a still image of her hands, but the live photo recorded three seconds video of the naked groom walking in!
 To prevent this, make sure you tap the yellow circle icon for Live photos before clicking an image.

 - Hide photos from the library, and with iOS 14 and later, you can even hide the Hidden Album!